 Organise and clean your environment

 Since you’re going to be staying inside a lot during the quarantine, why don’t you declutter your room or environment?
 Part of the quarantine is to stay tidy and clean while trying to avoid getting infected by the coronavirus.

-You can start tidying your desk then organising and cleaning out your closet.
+You can start tidying your desk, adding a few new aesthetically pleasing items and cleaning out your closet.
 Vacuum the floor and redo your bed.
 Throw out things that you would never use.
 Throw out any house plants that died, dust off any dirt in cluttered areas of your room.